 “X is for XXL” features an overweight woman being brutally picked on by everyone that sees her.
 When she arrives home, she stuffs her face with food, then goes into the bathroom with a knife and begins hacking off her fatty flesh.
 Then there’s “W is for WTF!” which totally lives up to its name, and “Z is for Zetsumetsu” which is full of mutants, penises, and capped off with a parody of “Dr. Strangelove.”

 I’m all for filmmakers taking a chance on creating something different, but in the end THE ABCS OF DEATH just didn’t do it for me.
 The good shorts are too few, and the majority of them are obsessed with bodily fluids other than blood.
-It’s a movie that will have you laughing one minute, staring in shock another, and will ultimately have you asking “What the hell is wrong with Asians?!”
+It’s a movie that will have you laughing one minute, staring in shock another, and will ultimately have you asking “What the hell is wrong with these people?!”

 In the end, I can’t really bring myself to recommend THE ABCS OF DEATH.
-There are a few diamonds in the rough here, but the film overall feels like a gloriously failed experiment.
+There are a few diamonds in the rough here, but overall the film feels like a gloriously failed experiment.
 There is definitely a lot of room for improvement, and I am willing to embrace the sequel, the aptly titled THE ABCS OF DEATH 2.
 I’m just hoping that there’s a little more meat to the shorts, and that the bulk of them aren’t just weird for the sake of being weird.

 THE ABCS OF DEATH is a bizarre cinematic experience that I won’t soon revisit, and I think I’m being rather generous by giving this patchwork anthology: